-The research is funded by ESRC as part of UK Research and Innovation’s rapid response to COVID-19 and carried out in partnership with the Incorporated Society of Musicians (ISM), the Musicians’ Union, the Music Venue Trust, Serious Ltd, the Cultural Centre of Value, and the Sheffield Performer and Audience Research Centre (SPARC).
+The research was funded by ESRC as part of UK Research and Innovation’s rapid response to COVID-19 and carried out in partnership with the Incorporated Society of Musicians (ISM), the Musicians’ Union, the Music Venue Trust, Serious Ltd, the Cultural Centre of Value, and the Sheffield Performer and Audience Research Centre (SPARC).
 A more detailed description of the project and its deliverables can be found below.

 Live performances are a vital income source for over 80% of musicians.
 The COVID19 lockdown put a temporary stop to performances in concert venues, while social distancing measures are likely to restrict audiences for months to come, with regular attenders deciding to stay at home and venues having to reduce capacity to adhere to government regulations.
 The result is a severe loss of income for musicians.